Cynnexis/Lythium/README.md

 ![license: AGPL-3.0][badge-license]

-Lythium is a Java application that shows you the lyrics of the current song which is playing on Spotify.
+Lythium is a Java application that shows you the lyrics of the current song which is is_playing on Spotify.

 ## Author ##
 This project has been made by **Valentin Berger** (username: **[Cynnexis](https://github.com/Cynnexis)**)